MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 # Build and deploy a Python web app with Azure Container Apps and PostgreSQL

-This article is part of a tutorial about how to containerize and deploy a Python web app to Azure Container Apps.
+This article is part of a tutorial about how to containerize and deploy a Python web app to [Azure Container Apps][8].
 Container Apps enable you to deploy containerized apps without managing complex infrastructure.

 In this part of the tutorial, you learn how to build containerized Python web app from a sample app (Django or Flask version).
 You build the container image in the cloud and deploy it to Azure Container Apps.
-A Service Connector enables the container to connect to an Azure Database for PostgreSQL - Flexible Server instance, where the sample app stores data.
+A [Service Connector][9] enables the container to connect to an [Azure Database for PostgreSQL - Flexible Server][10] instance, where the sample app stores data.

 The service diagram shown below highlights the components covered in this article.